VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR HOMESCHOOL.

 It is easy to be so focused on taking the next step that you forget to look up and make sure you are still on the right path.

 Sometimes even when you plan your route and follow a map, you can end up off-course.
 On one vacation to the Upper Peninsula of Michigan, we planned our route between waterfall hikes.
 The road was not a highway but we thought we knew where we were going.
 After a while, we became concerned when we couldn’t find the turn we were expecting.
 We had a cell phone but there was no signal so we couldn’t find our exact location.

 Suddenly we were facing a logging truck!
 Of course, the logging truck gets the right of way so we pulled as far off the road as possible since it was really only wide enough for a car and a half.
 We decided to retrace our steps and take the long way around to our destination.
 When we finally had cell signal again, we saw that we had been less than half a mile from the turn that would have led us out to the highway.
 We couldn’t see the big picture of the map and didn’t know how close we were to the road.

 Some dangers of not seeing the big picture

 It is important to take a step back and see the whole landscape before you.
 Ask yourself the following questions:

-- Will your current path lead to your intended destination?
+- Will my current path lead to my intended destination?

-- Does the road you are traveling drop off and not continue to your destination?
+- Does the road I am traveling drop off and not continue to my destination?

 - Is my pace sustainable?